 The hinges that connect your jawbone to your skull are called the temporomandibular joint (TMJ).
-If this joint becomes injured in some way (such as by a sudden impact or if the disks of the joints move out of alignment), the result can be a painful TMJ disorder.
-At this point, you have two choices: force yourself to live with the constant discomfort in your jaw, or get in touch with Dr. Parry at Magnolia Shores Family Dental to ask about TMJ therapy in Summerfield, NC.
+If this joint becomes injured in some way (such as by a sudden impact or if the disks of the joints move out of alignment), the result can be a painful TMJ disorder (TMD) that interferes with daily quality of life.
+TMD can have numerous causes, such as bruxism, stress, a misaligned bite, and more.
+In some cases, the cause remains unknown.

 There are a few different ways TMJ disorders can occur, so we’ll need to discuss your symptoms and examine your jaw first to get a better understanding of the situation.
-In addition to a visual and tactile check, you may require X-rays or other scans that show the state of the bones involved in the joint.
-After a diagnosis is made, we can begin discussing the various strategies for TMJ treatment, which will vary depending on the underlying cause of the disorder.
+In addition to a visual and tactile check, you may require X-rays or other scans that show the state of the bones and other tissues involved in the joint.
+After your dentist in Summerfield makes a diagnosis, we can begin discussing the various strategies for TMJ treatment, which will vary depending on the underlying cause of the disorder.

 When the teeth don’t come together properly, the muscles of your jaw and neck aren’t able to fully relax, which can lead to severe headaches, tooth pain, bruxism (grinding of the teeth at night), and of course, TMJ disorder.
 An occlusal adjustment involves modifying the teeth so that there’s even contact throughout the upper and lower arches when your mouth is closed and at rest.
 This typically means removing a small amount of enamel from specific teeth.